Sporran: Semi-dress sporrans

 Semi-dress sporrans combine the same shape and design as the day-wear sporran and a less formal version of the full dress sporran.
 They are often worn for semi-formal occasions with Argyll outfits.
 Designs may decorate the leather flap of this style, or a silver clan symbol or other insignia may adorn on the flap.
 The body fur of this style is normally a hair hide rather than a loftier material reserved for full dress sporrans.
 The basic figure is commonly included with a fur front, leather gusset, three decorated fur tassels with regular or cross-chains, and a leather flap at the top.
 Celtic or Scottish designs often are featured on the flap, and may have pewter badges' decoration to raise the design.

 Full mask sporrans

-This style is commonly made from the head of an animal such as the badger, otter, fox, kangaroo mouse, pine marten, or other small animals.
+This style is commonly made from the head of an animal such as the badger, otter, fox, Scottish wildcat, pine marten, or other small animals.
 The animal's head typically forms the front flap of the pouch, and the body of the pouch is made from the same pelt.
 This style displays the Scottish tradition, since the earliest pouches probably included the head with the pelt.
 Today, people do not wear this style very often for standard formal occasions, though it may be worn in historic re-enactments and festivals as a costume accessory.